 Femili PNG is a local NGO based in Lae and Port Moresby that runs Case Management Centres (CMC) to assist survivors of family and sexual violence to access the services they need.
-Our target population is women, men or children who are survivors of intimate partner violence, sexual violence and/or child abuse.
+Our target population is women, men or children who are survivors of intimate partner violence, sexual violence, sorcery accusation related violence and/or child abuse.

-The organisation is managed by a committee of PNG and Australian stakeholders, in partnership with The Australian National University.
+The organisation is managed by a committee of PNG and Australian stakeholders.
 The NGO was formed in 2013 and the CMC began operations in Lae in July 2014, and Port Moresby in October 2018.

 Survivors of family and sexual violence need access to a range of services, from medical and psycho-social care to emergency shelter, police protection, legal recourse, and vocational training.

 Coordination across multiple sectors and organisations is essential for the effective provision of these services, but this type of case management is missing throughout PNG.
 As a result, many survivors face barriers when they try to access the services and support that they need.

 The CMC works with existing service providers in Lae and Port Moresby – the Family Support Centre, safe houses, the police, the prosecutors’ office, government social workers, and other NGOs.
 By acting together, better outcomes for the protection and support of survivors can be achieved.